 The point is to start with something that personally affects you — not your kids’ room, not your spouse’s dresser drawers, nothing that involves sorting through someone else’s stuff.
 This is about letting you see the rewards of your effort from the onset, so you stay motivated.

 Stand in that room, or face that intolerably cluttered area, and spend two nonstop frantic minutes grabbing everything that’s trash.
 Don’t think about it.
 Don’t debate yourself whether it’s something worth holding onto for the future.
 Don’t start rationalizing about how you might use it someday or that so-and-so might like it — if those things were true, you’d have used it by now or given it to so-and-so.
 It’s trash.
 Treat it as such and toss it.

-If you followed the advice to spend just two non-stop minutes on picking up trash, you’ve only used about 5 minutes by this point.
+If you followed the advice to spend just two non-stop minutes on picking up trash, you’ve only used about 5 minutes at this point.
 Do it again in two more rooms for a total of 3 rooms (15 minutes).
-Repeat this twice daily for a month and you’ll be well on your way to ending clutter for good.
+Repeat this twice daily for a month, and you’ll be well on your way to ending clutter for good.

 That’s the key to making progress: for 1 month spend 2 times per day doing the above steps in 3 rooms.

 And don’t feel like you have to do it all by yourself, either!
 Have the kids help you do the 1-2-3 in the morning or after school — it’ll help them understand that picking up after themselves right away is easier than letting it pile up.
 Or have them do some chores kids can do while you’re doing the 1-2-3 steps, so they don’t start thinking of you as their maid.